Monoidal Bousfield Localizations and Algebras over Operads: Bousfield localization and the monoid axiom

 \begin{proof} We appeal to Proposition 1.9 in \cite{batanin-berger}, and make use of the injective (or injective stable for (5)-(8)) model structure on symmetric spectra, introduced in Definition 5.1.1 (resp. after Definition 5.3.6) of \cite{hovey-shipley-smith}.
 The references above prove that all eight of the model structures above are monoidal and that both injective model structures are left proper (e.g. because all objects are cofibrant).
 The final condition in Proposition 1.9 is that for any (trivial) cofibration $f$ and any object $X$, the map $f\otimes X$ is a (trivial) cofibration in the corresponding injective model structure.
 The cofibration part of this is Proposition 4.15(i) in version 3 of Stefan Schwede's book project \cite{schwede-book-symmetric-spectra}, since for all eight of the model structures above the cofibrations are contained in the flat cofibrations and for any $X$ the map $\emptyset \to X$ is an injective (a.k.a. levelwise) cofibration.
 The trivial cofibration part is Proposition 4.15(iv) in \cite{schwede-book-symmetric-spectra}, which includes statements for both levelwise and stable weak equivalences. \end{proof}

 We turn now to orthogonal and equivariant orthogonal spectra.
 We first need a lemma regarding the existence of injective model structures.
-Let $Sp^O_{\Delta}$ denote orthogonal spectra built on $\Delta$-generated spaces (an overview of this category may be found in \cite{dugger-delta-generated}).
+Recall that $\Delta$-generated spaces are a locally presentable category of topological spaces that admits a combinatorial model structure \cite{dugger-delta-generated, Fajstrup-Rosicky}.
+Let $Sp^O_{\Delta}$ denote orthogonal spectra built on $\Delta$-generated spaces, i.e. where each space in the spectrum is a $\Delta$-generated space.
 Let $G$ be a compact Lie group and let $GSp^O_{\Delta}$ denote $G$-equivariant orthogonal spectra built on $\Delta$-generated spaces.

 \begin{lemma} The following model structures exist and are left proper and combinatorial: the levelwise injective model structure on $Sp^O_{\Delta}$, the stable injective model structure on $Sp^O_{\Delta}$, the levelwise injective model structure on $GSp^O_{\Delta}$, and the stable injective model structure on $GSp^O_{\Delta}$. \end{lemma}